 - Upload Fabric Images

 - Prepare G-vTAP Agent to Monitor Traffic

-- Establish Connection to OpenStack
+- Pre-Configuration Checklist

+- Create Monitoring Domain

 - Configure GigaVUE Fabric Components

-- Configure GigaVUE Fabric Components in OpenStack

-- Upgrade GigaVUE Fabric Components in GigaVUE-FM

 Upload Fabric Images

 First, you must fetch the images from Gigamon Customer Portal using FTP, TFTP, SCP, or other desired method and copy it to your cloud controller.
 After fetching the images, you must source the credentials file and then upload the qcow2 images to Glance.